-Software defined architectural models can be applied to lots of different IT technologies.
-With SD-WAN it’s applied to wide area networks, but it can also be applied to virtual private networks, data centers, and networking capabilities–hence the name software defined networking (SDN).
+Software-defined architectural models can be applied to lots of different IT technologies.
+With SD-WAN it’s applied to wide area networks, but it can also be applied to virtual private networks, data centers, and networking capabilities–hence the name software-defined networking (SDN).
 As a more broad term, SDN can include network function virtualization as well as other capabilities.
-Learn where software defined networking will take us in the future.

 With legacy networks, IT teams must individually configure and reconfigure network equipment, reroute traffic, and change protocols.
 Everything is a manual, piece-by-piece process, increasing costs and the complexity of management.
 When more and more business applications are moving to the cloud, legacy networks are not positioned to support cloud-first strategies.
 Key challenges include: